MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## HTTP-based protocols

+All protocols employing "http://" or "https://" URLs SHOULD respect HTTPS RRs.
-We define an "HTTP-based protocol" as one that involves connecting to an "http:" or "https:" URL.
-When implementing an HTTP-based protocol, clients that use HTTPS RRs for HTTP SHOULD also use it for this URL.
-For example, clients that support HTTPS RRs and implement the altered WebSocket {{!WebSocket=RFC6455}}
+For example, clients that
+support HTTPS RRs and implement the altered WebSocket {{!WebSocket=RFC6455}}
 opening handshake from the W3C Fetch specification {{FETCH}} SHOULD use HTTPS RRs for the `requestURL`.